RudyMartin/compliance-qa/docs/CONFIRMED_PORTAL_REGISTRY.md

 ### 💡 **RECOMMENDED NEXT ACTIONS**

-The qa-shipping system should become the **"Mission Control"** for your 7-portal ecosystem:
+The compliance-qa system should become the **"Mission Control"** for your 7-portal ecosystem:

 - **Central command center** for all portal operations
 - **Health monitoring dashboard** showing real-time status